wiringbits/wiringbits-handbook/README.md

 These are unacceptable behavior examples:

 1. I haven't worked much this week because I'm having personal issues, still, I let my team discover it when I failed to deliver instead of communicated it accordingly.
 Wiringbits is as transparent as possible, we expect the same from its members.
-2. I can't work much this week, still, I did not communicate it, I neither ask for time off because I have already planned how to use my vacations.
+2. I couldn't work much this week, still, I did not communicate it, I neither ask for time off because I have already planned how to use my vacations.
 Wiringbits is super flexible, there is likely a way to resolve this situation but we can't do anything if you don't communicate it.